ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

   charon relay [flags]

 Flags:
       --auto-p2pkey                       Automatically create a p2pkey (secp256k1 private key used for p2p authentication and ENR) if none found in data directory. (default true)
       --data-dir string                   The directory where charon will store all its internal data (default ".charon") -h, --help                              Help for relay
       --http-address string               Listening address (ip and port) for the relay http server serving runtime ENR. (default "127.0.0.1:3640")
       --log-format string                 Log format; console, logfmt or json (default "console") --log-level string                  Log level; debug, info, warn or error (default "info") --loki-addresses strings            Enables sending of logfmt structured logs to these Loki log aggregation server addresses.
 This is in addition to normal stderr logs.
       --loki-service string               Service label sent with logs to Loki. (default "charon") --monitoring-address string         Listening address (ip and port) for the prometheus and pprof monitoring http server. (default "127.0.0.1:3620")
+      --p2p-advertise-private-addresses   Enable advertising of libp2p auto-detected private addresses.
+This doesn't affect manually provided p2p-external-ip/hostname.
       --p2p-allowlist string              Comma-separated list of CIDR subnets for allowing only certain peer connections.
 Example: 192.168.0.0/16 would permit connections to peers on your local network only.
 The default is to accept all connections.
       --p2p-denylist string               Comma-separated list of CIDR subnets for disallowing certain peer connections.
 Example: 192.168.0.0/16 would disallow connections to peers on your local network.
 The default is to accept all connections.
       --p2p-disable-reuseport             Disables TCP port reuse for outgoing libp2p connections.
       --p2p-external-hostname string      The DNS hostname advertised by libp2p.
 This may be used to advertise an external DNS.
       --p2p-external-ip string            The IP address advertised by libp2p.
 This may be used to advertise an external IP.
       --p2p-max-connections int           Libp2p maximum number of peers that can connect to this relay. (default 16384) --p2p-max-reservations int          Updates max circuit reservations per peer (each valid for 30min) (default 512) --p2p-relay-loglevel string         Libp2p circuit relay log level.
 E.g., debug, info, warn, error.
       --p2p-relays strings                Comma-separated list of libp2p relay URLs or multiaddrs. (default [https://0.relay.obol.tech])
       --p2p-tcp-address strings           Comma-separated list of listening TCP addresses (ip and port) for libP2P traffic.
 Empty default doesn't bind to local port therefore only supports outgoing connections.
 ```